micmejia/bible-dump/NKJV/Proverbs/Prov 20.md

 Counsel in the heart of man _is like_ deep water, But a man of understanding will draw it out.

 ###### 6
-Most men will proclaim each his own [^b]goodness, But who can find a faithful man?
+Most men will proclaim each his own goodness, But who can find a faithful man?

 ###### 7
 The righteous _man_ walks in his integrity; His children _are_ blessed after him.